zth/rescript-relay/rescript-relay-documentation/docs/tutorial/3-query-basics.md

 Let’s break this down:

-- To embed GraphQL within ReScript, we put a string literal <span class="color1">marked with the <code>%relay(``)</code> tag</span>.
+- To embed GraphQL within ReScript, we write a string literal <span class="color1">marked with the <code>%relay(``)</code> tag</span>.
 This tag allows the Relay compiler to find and compile the GraphQL within a ReScript codebase.
 - Our GraphQL string consists of a <span class="color2">query declaration</span> with the keyword `query` and then a query name.
 - Inside the query declaration are _fields_, which specify what information to query for*:*
   - Some fields are _<span class="color3">scalar fields</span>_ that retrieve a string, number, or other unit of information.